Editor’s note: The following article includes details about abuse and sexual assault that may be triggering. Please proceed thoughtfully.

 “Mr. Warner used drugs, force, and threats of force to coerce sexual acts from Ms. Bianco on multiple occasions,” the lawsuit reads.
 It also lists the ways she alleges he sexually battered her: “These acts include spanking, biting, cutting, and whipping Ms. Bianco’s buttocks, breasts, and genitals for Mr. Warner’s sexual gratification — all without the consent of Plaintiff.”
 She also says that he gave her drugs and deprived her of sleep and food in order to "decrease her ability to refuse him" — something actress Evan Rachel Wood also described in her own allegations against the musician in February.

-Bianco first met Warner through his ex-fiancée, Dita Von Teese, in 2005, and two years after their 2007 divorce, he lured Bianco to the United States under the pretense that she would appear in a music video for his song “I Want to Kill You Like They Do in the Movies” and a horror film based on the works of Lewis Carroll called Phantasmagoria, which was never made.
+Bianco first met Warner through his ex-fiancée, Dita Von Teese, in 2005, and two years after their 2007 divorce, he lured Bianco to the United States under the pretence that she would appear in a music video for his song “I Want to Kill You Like They Do in the Movies” and a horror film based on the works of Lewis Carroll called Phantasmagoria, which was never made.
 Bianco claims that when she arrived, there was no crew for the music video and she was expected to stay at his home instead of the hotel that was promised.
 The "fraud," Bianco alleges, however, truly occurred when he had her draft an agreement that she would star in his film.
 “By inserting himself in Ms. Bianco’s visa process," the complaint reads, "Mr. Warner was able to control Ms. Bianco by threatening to withdraw support if she displeased him.”

 Bianco was one of the handful of women who, in February 2021, alleged that Manson had abused them during the course of their respective relationships.
 Actress Wood had publicly talked about being a survivor of domestic violence since 2016, but it wasn't until earlier this year that she named Manson specifically.
 "He started grooming me when I was a teenager and horrifically abused me for years," Wood wrote on her Instagram on February 1.
 "I was brainwashed and manipulated into submission.
 I am done living in fear of retaliation, slander, or blackmail.
 I am here to expose this dangerous man and call out the many industries that have enabled him, before he ruins any more lives.
 I stand with the many victims who will no longer be silent.”